Supersapiens – Glucose monitoring for sportspeople

 NB Technically it’s NOT blood glucose

 I’m performing some sports & lifestyle tests with SuperSapiens over the next few weeks.
-The first week I’m trying to get a handle on what’s happening to my body and how glucose responds to food, exercise and life in general.
+During the first week, I’m trying to get a handle on what’s happening to my body and how glucose responds to food, exercise and life in general.
 Next week I’ll do some more involved sports tests; I have some in mind but please feel free to mention any you might consider interesting in the comments section.

 More Info: supersapiens.com